sage-code/eve/manual/composite.md

 ## Hash Map

-It is called "H" due to similar aspect of letter H representing a connection, link or bridge between two columns, the key column is in tirect relation to a value.
+It is called "H" due to similar method of letter H representing a connection, link or bridge between two columns, the key column is in tirect relation to a value.

 * Hash is set of (<key>:<value>) pairs;
 * The key must be one of {Integer, Natural, String} and is unique;